cocos/cocos-docs/en/cocos-service/agc-clouddb.md

 - Click on the **Sample** button in the Cloud DB service panel, clone or download, and open the project in Cocos Creator.

+- The `attach/agcclouddb.json` file in the project needs to be imported into the AGC console, otherwise the Cloud DB database module in the sample will not execute normally.

 - Enabling the Cloud DB service and configuring the HUAWEI configuration file as described above.
 Configure an **Object Type Name** named `test` when enabling the Cloud DB service.

 - After setting, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
 Cocos Creator v2.4.1 and above, you could [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
 Below Creator v2.4.1 could [publish to the Android platform](../publish/publish-native.md).